EventHopper/EHFlutter/README.md

 # EventHopper Flutter (EHF) <br>
 #### This Repository Contains All Relevant EventHopper Web & Mobile App Code.
 <br> This README file contains relevant information for all EHFlutter Developers and will ensure consistency in development practices towards our feature goals while minimizing breakages.
-This repository is condusive to **iOS, Android & Web App deployment**.
 <br>

 ## Feature Review